Ghosts Through the Cracks by Sarah Zama is a historical fantasy novella set in 1920s Chicago. Meet the good guy, Michael.

 Indians don’t leave the reservation these days.
 We know there’s nothing for us outside.
 But there was nothing for me inside either.
 I just knew.
 I needed to… go.

-In this world that makes no sense to me, perhaps it’s beyond the veil where all meaning lies.
+In this world that makes no sense to me, perhaps it’s beyond the veil that I will find some peace.

 Who’s modelling as Michael